 Kids can start out looking pretty good on a chair, especially if they have a supportive chair that is the right height, seat depth, and provides solid foot placement on the floor or on a footplate.
 Booster seats that aren’t buckled securely onto a chair are a huge hazard for these children.
 Don’t go there.
 The Tripp Trapp chair has been the go-to chair for a lot of children with muscle tone issues for years.
 There are others that provide similar support without the serious sticker shock.
 Look around and ask your therapist what features are important.
 For an easy way to keep those feet stable, read A Simple Strategy To Improve Your Child’s Posture In A Stokke Tripp Trapp or Special Tomato Chair.

 One adaptation I like for these chairs or booster seats with a smooth surface is using non-skid shelf liner as a seat mat.
 It can be cut to your exact seat dimensions and cleaned easily.
 I don’t recommend adhering it to the seat.
 The mat gives a little bit of grip on clothing that limits the sliding on a smooth wooden seat.
 Some children like the matting glued to the footplate as well for tactile feedback, but that makes it harder to clean, a tripping hazard at times, and it can bunch up when the adhesive loosens in spots.
+If you need more grip. try Dycem.
+This rehab staple is available from therapy supply stores and online retailers.
+Read about what it can do for your child here; The Not-So-Secret Solution for Your Child With Motor And Sensory Issues: Dycem.

 I also like to make custom placemats for younger children that encourage them to place their non-dominant hand on the mat unless it is needed for bowl stabilization.
 I trace that hand in a location on the mat that is slightly in front of them, next to the traced line for the bowl/plate.
 A great resource for dinnerware that doesn’t fly off the table is OXO for Kids: Great Tableware For Older Kids With Sensory and Motor Issues.
 Hand-on-the-table is not as polite as “hand in your lap” positioning, but these children often need to use that hand in this position to shift their weight forward through their trunk and use it actively to stabilize their body during the meal.
 The usual result if their hand is left in their lap?
 They slump toward one side, or that non-dominant hand will start to twist the tablecloth, bang on the table or make another action to energize or stabilize their nervous system.